Skip to content

 • gpu-a100 for GPU jobs on Phase 2 gpu nodes (4x A100 cards with 80 GB of video RAM each per node)

-• memory for CPU jobs with high RAM requirements
+• memory for CPU jobs with high RAM requirements (more than 250 GB per node)

 • visual for visualization purposes